Category Archives: Things to Do

 A St. Catharines Whole-Animal Butchery Makes The Cut

 Whether diners choose to think of it as a restaurant inside a butcher shop, or a butcher shop inside a restaurant, Downtown St. Catharines’ Fat Rabbit has food lovers hopping to secure a table.
-MICHELIN Guide Inspectors seem to have been equally as enamoured with the concept following their 2024 visit, recognizing the restaurant for delivering “flavors in spades,” and giving it a much-revered MICHELIN Guide recommendation.
-In 2024, the restaurant also earned the number eight spot on the Top 10 list of Air Canada’s Best New Restaurants.This year, Fat Rabbit also had the honour of joining Restaurant Pearl Morissette as the only other Niagara name on the Canada’s Best 100 Restaurant listing.
+MICHELIN Guide Inspectors were equally as enamoured with the concept following their first visit in 2024, recognizing the restaurant for delivering “flavors in spades,” with a much-revered MICHELIN Guide recommendation.

 Fat Rabbit Chef Zac Smith brings over two decades of experience in kitchens from Vancouver to Niagara, including time at Matty Matheson’s Meat and Three in Fort Erie.
 Later this year, he’ll unveil a new French-inspired bar just down the street from Fat Rabbit called, Les Incompetents.
 Anticipation is building about what Chef Smith will pull out of his hat when the space located within a beautifully restored theatre on St. Paul Street finally opens it doors!